fl1ghtly/slicer/README.md

 # Description
-Separates images that have transparent spaces in between objects into individual .png files that only contain those objects
+This script takes an images and uses transparent pixel grids in order to seperate each object into smaller files.

 # Installation
 To install: